Trevor N. Dupuy: Academic and research career

-After Dupuy left active service in the Army in 1952, Harvard University appointed him as a Professor of Military Science and Tactics, where he helped found the Harvard Defense Studies Program (directed from 1958 to 1971 by Henry Kissinger).
+Dupuy began the academic phase of his career in 1952, when Harvard University appointed him as a Professor of Military Science and Tactics in the ROTC program.
+While there, he helped found the Harvard Defense Studies Program (directed from 1958 to 1971 by Henry Kissinger).
 He left Harvard in 1956 to become director of the program in military studies at Ohio State University.
 After retiring from active military duty in 1958, he served as a visiting professor in the International Relations Program at Rangoon University (now Yangon University) in Burma.
 From 1960 to 1962 Dupuy worked for the Institute for Defense Analyses, a government-funded think tank.

 In 1962 he formed the first of his research companies dedicated to the study and analysis of armed conflict, the Historical Evaluation and Research Organization (HERO), and served as President and Executive Director until 1983.
 From 1967 to 1983 he was also President of T. N. Dupuy Associates Inc. (TNDA), which became the parent organization for HERO.
 In 1983, TNDA sold its assets (including HERO) to a new corporation he formed called Data Memory Systems, Inc. (DMSI).
 Trevor was the president and largest stockholder in DMSI.
 In 1990, Dupuy resigned from DMSI, sold his stock and reactivated TNDA.
 In 1992 TNDA was closed out, and he established the non-profit The Dupuy Institute (TDI).

 Dupuy's main contribution to military operation analysis is the assessment method Quantified Judgment Method or QJM, where the outcome of a battle is predicted using a fairly complicated multiplicative-additive formula in which various factors relating to the strength and firepower of the fighting parties as well as the circumstances are taken into account.
 Dupuy and his associates adjusted the parameters of his model by using known statistical facts of several recorded battles.